aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/high-holy-days/rosh-hashanah/the-personal-prayer-of-this-shaliah-tsibbur-by-yosef-goldman.html.md

 <body>
 Title: The personal prayer of this shaliaḥ tsibbur, by Yosef Goldman<br />
 Primary contributor: yosef.goldman<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=21623">http://opensiddur.org/?p=21623</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=21623">http://opensiddur.org/?p=21623</a>
 <p />
 <hr />